elixirschool/elixirschool/_posts/2019-05-24-live-view-with-channels.md

 ### Sharing the Session UUID

-When the LiveView fist mounts via the controller, we'll create a unique identifier, a session UUID, to store in the live view's state:
+When the LiveView first mounts via the controller, we'll create a unique identifier––a session UUID––to store in the live view's state:

 ```elixir
 # lib/phat_web/controllers/chat_controller.ex